zdharma-continuum/zinit/docs/NPM-Packages.md

 ## Introduction

-Zplugin can install NPM packages if they contain Zsh-related metadata (i.e.: the field "zsh-data") in the `package.json`.
+Zplugin can install NPM packages if they contain Zsh-related metadata (i.e.: the field `"zsh-data"`) in the `package.json`.

-So basically what this means is that you can install plugins by using metadata stored in the NPM package registry.
+So basically what this means is that you can install plugins normally, like before, however with use of a metadata stored in the NPM package registry.
 This way you don't have to (but still can) specify ices, which might be handy when the ice-mod list is long and complex.

 ## Motivation